-I am currently advertising a PhD Studentship to study the "Iteration of Quasiregular Mappings".
+I am currently advertising a PhD project to study the "Iteration of Quasiregular Mappings".

 My research has its origins in complex analysis.
 I study analytic and meromorphic functions on the complex plane and quasiregular mappings of n-dimensional real space.
 I am interested in the behaviour under iteration of such functions, and also their value distribution.

 Quasiregular mappings are a natural generalisation to higher dimensions of analytic functions on the plane.
 Roughly, a quasiregular map is one which sends infinitesimal spheres to infinitesimal ellipsoids with bounded eccentricity.
 The iteration of complex analytic functions has been a very active and successful field in recent years and the study of 'quasiregular dynamics' is now emerging as an exciting new branch, lying between the well-studied analytic case (where many powerful tools are available) and general dynamics in several real variables, which is much less well-understood.

 The considerable flexibility of quasiregular mappings means that there are fundamental differences to the analytic case.
 Nonetheless, research is showing, perhaps surprisingly, that some features of complex dynamics do persist in the quasiregular setting.

 The image on the left shows an example of a quasiregular escaping set, the set of points whose images tend to infinity under iteration.
 The boundary of an escaping set is related to a function's Julia set.
 The Julia set is central to complex dynamics, but identifying the correct analogue for Julia sets in quasiregular dynamics is not straightforward.
 This image was produced by A. Fletcher and D. Goodman.
 See more pics here, and also this gallery related to a quasiregular version of the tangent function.